 Conclusions

-While tax, social security and legal issues (such as immigration and employment legislation) are the areas that will attract the most attention when companies are evaluating compliance and administrative issues associated with virtual assignments, this blog post shows there are other areas which also require equal care and attention from HR staff when formulating a policy around international remote working.
-Policies will need to encompass both the company’s and employee’s respective roles, responsibilities and liabilities regarding healthcare, occupational health and safety, and even data security.
+While tax, social security and legal issues (such as immigration and employment legislation) are the areas that will attract the most attention when companies are evaluating compliance and administrative issues associated with virtual assignments, this article shows there are other areas which also require care and attention from HR staff when managing or formulating policies for virtual assignments and international remote working.
+It is clear that such policies must also encompass both the company’s and the employee’s respective roles, responsibilities and liabilities regarding healthcare, occupational health and safety and even data security.

 FIND OUT MORE